 Assessing your baby’s growth and assessing your baby’s heartbeat are standard parts of antenatal care which clearly cannot be done by video link.
 Please don’t be tempted to buy a home doppler machine.
 This website explains why this is not a good idea.

-As a private midwife I have continued to offer full care to women in Surrey, Sussex and south London despite the Covid-19 pandemic.
+As a private midwife I have continued to offer full care to women in Brighton and Hove, Surrey, East Sussex and West Sussex despite the Covid-19 pandemic.
 You do not have to book full care with me and you do not have to want a homebirth!
-You can, but you can also choose to have supplementary care, supporting what your NHS provider is currently able to offer you.
-If you, and everyone in your household is well, I can visit you and provide personalised midwifery care.
+You can, but you can also choose to have supplementary care, including single consultations, supporting what your NHS provider is currently able to offer you.
+I also offer pregnancy and postnatal care for those having planned c/section.
+Home visits for health care have continued throughout the pandemic provided that you and everyone in your household is well.
+I provide very personalised midwifery care.
 I have time for you, will answer your questions, help you to understand what the changes are that occur in pregnancy and what your choices for care are.
 I can help you plan for labour, birth and the early days with your baby.
-I will perform the physical checks which I believe are very important.
+I will perform the usual midwifery checks which have I believe are very important.

-If you want to know more, to discuss what midwifery care do you need and what checks in pregnancy are important, please get in touch.
-What price do you put on your safety and wellbeing and that of your baby?
-Visits start from just £50.
+If you want to know more, to discuss what midwifery care do you need and what pregnancy care and choices would be best for you, please get in touch.